Easy Guide To Help You Write MLA Format Paper

-- There are multiple sources or authors you need to refer to.
-A properly-formatted footnote on a page helps readers to stay focused on your written content rather than getting distracted by the reference information.
+There are multiple sources or authors you need to refer to.
+A properly formatted footnote on a page helps readers to stay focused on your written content rather than getting distracted by the reference information.

-- You are using information that does not fit logically or cleanly within the context of your writing, but will be beneficial for the readers.
+You are using information that does not fit logically or cleanly within the context of your writing but will be beneficial for the readers.

-It is important to note that whether you choose to include footnotes or in-text citations you need to also include a complete reference on the MLA format works cited page.
+It is important to note that whether you choose to include footnotes or in-text citations, you need to also include a complete reference on the MLA format works cited page.

 How to indicate footnoted material without interrupting the flow

-- Use a superscript number that is in smaller font than your text and is slightly elevated above the line of text.
+- Use a superscript number in a smaller font than your text and is slightly elevated above the line of text.
 Add the superscript number that refers to the footnotes at the end of the sentence.
 It is better to add the superscript number after a punctuation mark or at the end of the sentence to avoid distraction for the readers.

 MLA Format Font

-You can use any font you like when you are writing a MLA format paper that is easy to read.
+You can use any font you like when you are writing an MLA format paper that is easy to read.
 The two most commonly used fonts are Arial and Times New Roman.
 Decorative, flamboyant, or distracting fonts should be avoided.

 Make sure that the readers can distinguish between your regular font and the italicized version of it.
 An appropriate MLA format font.
 Is one with a visible difference between the two.

 The recommended font size is the default size 12.
-You can also use other font sizes such as 11 or even 11.5 when you're faced with space considerations.
+You can also use other font sizes such as 11 or even 11.5 when you’re faced with space considerations

 Standard American English grammatical punctuation is to be used in any MLA format paper.